m1kr0kosmos/Projects/README.md

         <a href="https://www.linkedin.com/in/will-boos-3aa026207/" class="btn btn-primary my-2">LinkedIn</a>
         <a href = "mailto: liamengineer01@protonmail.com" class="btn btn-primary my-2">EMAIL</a>
       </p>
-        <h1>home@work:~ # whoami</h1>
+        <h1>come@me:~ # whoami</h1>
-      <p class="lead text-muted">Hello, wonderful world!
+      <p class="lead text-muted">Hello!
 I am known by literally a few people as m1kr0kosmos on YouTube.
-I <3 programming, and tinkering with electronics in general.
-Enjoyed distro-hopping throgh Linux, but left for FreeBSD, recently.
+I <3 programming.
+Enjoyed distro-hopping throgh Linux, but now use FreeBSD.
 I am working on a toy SLAM (Simultaneous Localization and Mapping) implementation.
 I am studying MMIX A RISC Computer for the New Millennium.
 THREE.js has been a fun new adventure, as well as beta-testing Jurassic 1 from AI21.
 I want to take the Open Box project further, and would like to use THREE.js to make a 3D Pacman game.
 I want to learn R and Swift, after I better grasp C, C++, C#, Binary, Assembly Python, JavaScript, HTML, and CSS..
 Above are links to MIT course projects, as well as my Social Media!
-Please reach out to me there, or feel free to email me.</p>
+Please reach out there, or just email me.
+Below are links to projects and the next page of this site.</p>
       <p>

         <h1>AI21 Jurassic 1</h1>